-You must have a PEI marriage licence before you can be married in PEI.
+You must have a PEI marriage license before you can be married in PEI.
 After your marriage takes place and is officially registered with Vital Statistics, you can apply for either a Certified Copy of Registration of Marriage or a Marriage Certificate, which are legal documents for proof of marriage.

 How long in advance should I get my marriage licence?

 A marriage license is valid for three months.
 It will be issued on site so you do not have to wait for it to be processed or delivered to you.
 More information is available at Getting a Marriage License in PEI.